 Mother’s Day Gift Idea Supplies

 Grab the following items.
 (These items cost me $10 and we had enough for 21 students PLUS.)

 Don’t make the same mistake I did.
 I assumed I would need two bags of potting soil, but one of these bags was more than enough.
-Additionally, I also had plenty of the seed mix.
+Additionally, I also had plenty of seed mix.
 I could easily share the materials I purchased with another teacher and classroom.

 Also, you could easily substitute out the wildflower seeds for another type of flower or vegetable.
 Either of these substitutions could make incredible Mother’s Day gifts.